suquark/ExoFlow/README.md

 We will call the cluster `@SERVER`.

 After `@SERVER` is ready, follow the instructions on your screen to log in to `@SERVER`.
-Then, run the following command in `@SERVER` to start the ExoFlow server:
+Then, run the following command on `@SERVER` to start the ExoFlow server:

 ```bash
 cd /exoflow/experiments/stateful_serverless